 If you are interested in learning about how radiology leaders seek to transform the specialty’s workforce for the next generation, join us Tuesday, November 16, at 7 p.m.
 ET | 6 p.m.
 CT | 5 p.m.
 MT | 4 p.m.
 PT for the webinar “RP Presents: Representation in Radiology – Our Diverse Future.”
 During this timely conversation, our expert panelists will discuss their personal paths that led to radiology and offer important insights for rising physicians to consider when choosing a specialty.
 The panel discussion will include a Q&A session.
 Register now.

-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
+Radiology Partners is a leading physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
 For the latest news from RP, follow along our blog and on Twitter, LinkedIn, Instagram and YouTube.